 - 1. It is very important that the correct sea water flow is maintained to cool the closed circuit system of the engine.
 The key component in this system is the sea water pump impeller.
 This should be checked every year by removing the circular plate.
-See photo 46. - 2.
+See photo 43. - 2.
 Withdraw the rubber impeller from its drive shaft as shown.
-See photo 47.
+See photo 42.
 Pliers may be required.

-3. Check impeller for cracks in the rubber, excessive wear or lost vanes.
+- 3. Check impeller for cracks in the rubber, excessive wear or lost vanes.
 Replace with a new impeller as necessary.
-A drop of washing up liquid on the impeller will help to push it into position.
+A drop of washing up liquid on the impeller will help to push it into position. - 4.
+Make sure the impeller blades are bent the right way relative to the rotation of the impeller shaft.